Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: The CEF model for C e R h A s and its multipole moments

-For compelling reasons discussed in Sec.~\ref{sec:qqmodel} we will restrict our model for the order parameters and phase diagrams in $\bH_0\parallel c,a$ to two candidates: The magnetic dipole $J_y$ (choosing external field $\bH_0$ along x-axis) and the electric quadrupole $O_{xy}=(J_xJ_y+J_yJ_x)$ which break and preserve time reversal symmetry, respectively.
-This model might also be described in a pseudospin language \cite{shiina:97,thalmeier:21} using $\bsig=\pm$ for the Kramers degree of each doublet and $\btau=1,2$ for the orbital degree of the two doublets.
-In order to avoid the various necessary state and operator mappings we here remain in the original basis of total angular momentum operators \bJ.
+For compelling reasons discussed below Eq.~(\ref{eq:HAM}) we will restrict our model for the order parameters and phase diagrams in $\bH_0\parallel c,a$ to two candidates: The magnetic dipole $J_y$ (choosing the external field $\bH_0$ along x-axis) and the electric quadrupole $O_{xy}=(J_xJ_y+J_yJ_x)$ which break and preserve time reversal symmetry, respectively.
+This model might also be described in a pseudospin language~\cite{shiina:97,thalmeier:21} using $\bsig=\pm$ for the Kramers degree of each doublet and $\btau=1,2$ for the orbital degree of the two doublets.
+In order to avoid the various necessary state and operator mappings we here remain in the original basis of total angular momentum operators $\bJ$.

-For the intersite interactions responsible for the possible broken symmetry phases we use the most rudimentary model containing magnetic out-of (c) and in-plane (a) n.n. exchange as well as a n.n quadrupolar interaction.
-Since both ferromagnetic and ferro-quadrupolar orders are ruled out by experimental evidence the exchange is assumed to be of antiferro-(AF) type for both multipoles.
-Together with CEF potential and Zeeman term the model is described by
+For the intersite interactions responsible for the possible broken symmetry phases we use the most rudimentary model containing magnetic out-of (c) and in-plane (a) nearest-neighbor (n.n.) exchange as well as a n.n. quadrupolar interaction.
+Since both ferromagnetic and ferro-quadrupolar orders are ruled out by experimental evidence the exchange is assumed to be of antiferro (AF) type for both multipoles.
+This conjecture is in agreement with the observed peak positions at $\bq=(\pi,\pi)$ in the effective RKKY interaction determined by the nesting vector of the calculated band structure of CeRh$_2$As$_2$~\cite{wu:24} and it also matches well with the peaks positions observed in inelastic neutron scattering~\cite{chen:24a}.
+Together with CEF potential and Zeeman term the model is then described by

 where we restricted to nearest-neighbor intersite interactions for the multipoles.
-Here $\bH_0$ with index '0' always refers to the {\em external applied\/} field whereas later on fields with other indices or none at all ($\bH$) refer to the {\em internal molecular\/} fields that contain the effect of polarization and spontaneous order.
-Since we restrict to n.n. $\la ij\ra$ sites within the tetragonal plane and the c-axis exchange is subdominant as seen from the susceptibility there are two interaction constants involved: i) the dipolar exchange constant $I^0_m=z|I_0|;\; (I^0_m<0)$ where we suppress a possible $a,c$ exchange anisotropy ii) the quadrupolar effective coupling $I_Q=z|I_0^Q|;\;(I^0_Q<0)$ with $z$ denoting the n.n. coordination number.
+Here $\bH_0$ with label $0$ always refers to the {\em external applied\/} field whereas later on fields with other labels or none at all ($\bH$) refer to the {\em internal molecular\/} fields that contain the effect of polarization and spontaneous order.

+Since we restrict to n.n. $\la ij\ra$ sites within the tetragonal plane and the c-axis exchange is subdominant as seen from the susceptibility there are two interaction constants involved: i) the dipolar exchange constant $I_m=z|I_m^0|$ ($I^0_m<0$) where we suppress a possible $a,c$ exchange anisotropy, ii) the quadrupolar effective coupling $I_Q=z|I_Q^0|$ ($I^0_Q<0$) with $z=4$ denoting the n.n. coordination number.
 We also define the reduced external field as $\bh_0=g_J\mu_\text B\mu_0\bH_0$ and later likewise for the reduced molecular field $\bh$.